-(6) This rule incorporates by reference the Governor's Executive Order of March 5, 2018, regarding communications with legislators by state employees.
+(6) This rule incorporates by reference the Governor's Amended Executive Order of August 4, 2018, regarding communications with legislators by state employees.

 (7) Decisions regarding employment, promotion, demotion, dismissal, or any other human resource actions may not be based on partisan political activity.